![]() |

-The village of Taylor, known for its combination of the traditional life with modern and original arts, will host its thirty-fifth annual all-day Sacred Harp singing on Saturday, October 7 at the United Methodist Church.
+The village of Taylor, known for its combination of the traditional life with modern and original arts, will host its thirty-sixth annual all-day Sacred Harp singing on Saturday, October 12 at the Methodist Church.
 Singing commences at 10:00, followed by potluck dinner and more singing until 2:30 PM.
 Warren Steel of Oxford will be in charge.
 The Reverend Eddie Willis and the congregation invited the public to attend and participate.
-Taylor United Methodist Church, with its resonant wooden floor and beaded wood walls, is an ideal location to hear this thrilling harmony, which is not accompanied by harps or any other instruments.
+Taylor Methodist Church, with its resonant wooden floor and beaded wood walls, is an ideal location to hear this thrilling harmony, which is not accompanied by harps or any other instruments.

 A Sacred Harp singing is a non-denominational community musical event.
 Named for The Sacred Harp, a songbook first printed in 1844, Sacred Harp singings are often associated with church homecomings and memorials.
 In Lafayette County, Sacred Harp singing dates to the 1870s, when several area churches instituted annual singings that were among the best-attended events in their communities.
 In many places, traditional singings have been replaced by gospel concerts, but Sacred Harp singings still preserve the music, style and customs of the days before the War Between the States, in which everyone sings and everyone is invited to lead his or her favorite selections.
 The songbook includes pieces by the first American composers along with many southern folk hymns and camp-meeting songs.
 Sacred Harp singing is featured in the documentary film Awake, My Soul, as well as in the Miramax film Cold Mountain.